• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Compagnon Rouge

-The leaves are slightly hairy, the stems hairy and branched and pink or red flowers with white base have five petals with two lobes.
+The leaves are slightly hairy, the stems hairy and branched and the flowers pink or red with a white base have five petals with two lobes.

 • LUPULIN ALFALFA •